 So, the answer is: vii (Likelihood of life on other planets)

 Question 16: Paragraph D

-Here, the first lines directly indicate to the fact that SETI scientists and organizations like NASA are seeking the transmission of radio signals from other planets.
+Here, the first lines directly indicate the fact that SETI scientists and organizations like NASA are seeking the transmission of radio signals from other planets.
 “An alien civilisation could choose many different ways of sending information across the galaxy, . .. .”
-Then, in the next lines we see discussion on radio signals, “. . . .. radio waves in the frequency range 1000 to 3000 MHz travel the greatest distance.”
+Then, in the next lines, we see discussion on radio signals, “. . . .. radio waves in the frequency range 1000 to 3000 MHz travel the greatest distance.”
 After that, in lines 11-12, we can learn about NASA getting a large fund from the government which is dedicated to locate or seek radio signals from other planets, “.. .Much of the money in this project is being spent on developing the special hardware needed to search many frequencies at once.”